rodekruis/CommunityRisk/README.md

 ```
 $ sudo -u postgres createuser -P profiles
 $ sudo -u postgres createDB profiles
+$ echo "GRANT ALL PRIVILEGES ON DATABASE profiles TO profiles;" | sudo -u postgres psql
+$ echo "CREATE EXTENSION postgis;"| sudo -u postgres psql (make sure to install it on the profiles database, can also be done through PG Admin, by opening the DB and use the SQL command runner)
 $ psql -h localhost -U profiles profiles (to test database connection)
 ```